IGNF/myria3d/docs/source/tutorials/prepare_dataset.md

 Once this is done, you do not need sources anymore, and simply specifying the path to the HDF5 dataset is enough.

+It's also possible to create the hdf5 file without a whole training, just fill the `datamodule.hdf5_file_path` parameter as before to specify the file path, but `task=create_hdf5` instead of `task=fit`.

 ## Getting started quickly with a toy dataset

 A LAS file is provided as part of the test suite.
 It can be turned into a small, training-ready dataset to get started with the package.